Click here to JOIN the Statewide Rapid Response Network and Help Us Pass These Bills.

 HB 77 School District Administrative Expenses.
 This bill limits the annual growth of school district central administration spending to the Consumer Price Index (CPI) or the overall growth in the state education budget, whichever is lower.
 Classroom spending would not be limited.

-HB 85 Union Security Agreements.
+HB 85 Union Security Agreements - PASSED!
 The bill asserts the state’s exclusive jurisdiction under the National Labor Relations Act to prohibit agreements requiring membership in a labor organization as a condition of employment in New Mexico.
 This would effectively prohibit counties from adopting Right-to-Work ordinances.

 SB 39 Solar Market Development Tax Credit, two similar House bills were introduced in 2017, one extending the Solar Tax Credit and the other making it permanent.
 This bill would offer tax credit incentive for installing rooftop solar.

-HB 398.
-Oil, Gas, and Vented Gas Royalties.
-HB 398 raises the royalty rates for oil and gas companies profiting off of New Mexico’s land resources to 25% on leases in the top 6% of production.
+HB 398 / SB 500 Oil, Gas, and Vented Gas Royalties.
+This legislation raises the royalty rates for oil and gas companies profiting off of New Mexico’s land resources to 25% on leases in the top 6% of production.
 If a well hits 20,000 barrels of oil per month, it would trigger the 25% royalty rate.

 HB 83 Extreme Risk Protection Order Act.
 HB 83 allows law enforcement to temporarily remove guns from those who are a risk to themselves or others––a so-called “red flag” law.
 It’s a tool that helps law enforcement and family members––either could file in court for the weapon to be removed.